emsuiko/CSSdoodle/README.md

 ### Add your history entry
 1. open terminal, navigate to your project repository and run `npm install` to install devDependencies w/ aforementioned packages.
-2. run `gulp shot` to take the screenshot and generate the thumbnail.
+2. run `gulp screenshot` to take the screenshot and generate the thumbnail.
 The filenames match your tilename.
 3. run `gulp history` with your github account name as `name` parameter, e.g. `gulp history --name emsuiko`, to add a new row in the `pug/history`.